Mérida, Yucatán

+Mérida is also the cultural and financial capital of the Yucatán Peninsula.
 The city's rich cultural heritage is a product of the syncretism of the Maya and Spanish cultures during the colonial era.
-It was the first city to be ever named American Capital of Culture and is the only city that has received the title twice.
-The Cathedral of Mérida, Yucatán was built in the late 16th century with stones from nearby Mayan ruins and is known to be the oldest cathedral in the mainland Americas.
-In addition, the city has the third largest old town district on the continent.
-In 2007, the city was visited by former U.S. President George W. Bush to meet with then-president of Mexico Felipe Calderón for the historic creation of the Mérida Initiative.
+The Cathedral of Mérida, Yucatán was built in the late 16th century with stones from nearby Maya ruins and is the oldest cathedral in the mainland Americas.
+The city has the third largest old town district on the continent.
+It was the first city to be named American Capital of Culture, and the only city that has received the title twice.

-Mérida is often considered the safest city of Mexico and one of the safest cities in the Americas.
-In 2019 it hosted the 17th World Summit of Nobel Peace Laureates, receiving more than 30 of them.
-It is a City of Gastronomy as part of the UNESCO's Creative Cities Network.
-The UN-Habitat's City Prosperity Index recognized Mérida as the best city to live in Mexico for its high quality of life.
-The city was certified as an International Safe Community by the Karolinska Institute of Sweden for its high level of public security.
-Forbes magazine has ranked Mérida three different times as one of the three best cities in Mexico to live, invest and do business.
+Mérida is among the safest cities of Mexico as well as in the Americas.
+In 2015, the city was certified as an International Safe Community by the Karolinska Institute of Sweden for its high level of public security.
+Forbes has ranked Mérida three times as one of the three best cities in Mexico to live, invest and do business.
+In 2022, the UN-Habitat's City Prosperity Index recognized Mérida as the city with the highest quality of life in Mexico.